GSA/federal-website-directory/README.md

 This model is [similar to other reporting requirements](https://github.com/GSA/site-scanning/issues/1104) and attempts to be straightforward for agencies to manage however works best for them.

+#### Quick Links
+- Where to find an agency's website inventory.
+- The guidelines to follow for what should go in a website inventory.
+- A report suggesting sites that agencies may want to add to their inventories (live, have DAP, don't redirect, and not being filtered as likely non-public sites).
+- A report suggesting sites that agencies may want to remove from their inventories (Redirects or has a 4xx, 5xx status code).

 ## How to Get Help...